Azure Database for MySQL data encryption with a customer-managed key

 - On the restored/replica server, revalidate the customer-managed key in the data encryption settings to ensures that the newly created server is given wrap and unwrap permissions to the key stored in Key Vault.

-For Azure Database for MySQL, the support for encryption of data at rest using customers managed key (CMK) has few limitation -
+For Azure Database for MySQL, the support for encryption of data at rest using customers managed key (CMK) has few limitations -

 Support for this functionality is limited to General Purpose and Memory Optimized pricing tiers.

-- All new MySQL servers created in the regions listed above, support for encryption with customer manager keys is available.
+- All new MySQL servers created in the Azure regions supporting general purpose storage v2, support for encryption with customer manager keys is available.
 Point In Time Restored (PITR) server or read replica will not qualify though in theory they are ‘new’.

-- To validate if your provisioned server supports up to 16TB, you can go to the pricing tier blade in the portal and see the max storage size supported by your provisioned server.
-If you can move the slider up to 4TB, your server may not support encryption with customer managed keys.
+- To validate if your provisioned server general purpose storage v2, you can go to the pricing tier blade in the portal and see the max storage size supported by your provisioned server.
+If you can move the slider up to 4TB, your server is on general purpose storage v1 and will not support encryption with customer managed keys.
 However, the data is encrypted using service managed keys at all times.
 Please reach out to AskAzureDBforMySQL@service.microsoft.com if you have any questions.